UnforeseenOcean/Ascender/Updates.md

 ## November 25, 2018
 We had a lot of crashes related to shop items and a bug with spell purchase (it defaults to Fireball), but we did it; Multiplayer is possible and saving character (with no property yet) is possible.

+The problem related to save icon getting stuck on the screen has been fixed and you can see other players who connect to the test server now and play with them up to the point where unimplemented API is used.

 ![Screenshot 3](https://github.com/UnforeseenOcean/Ascender/raw/master/img/233630_20181121202132_1.png "OH YES")

 Permanull is working on implementing the rest of the API; Stay tuned!